TUDublin-Git/DOCID-Labs/ContinuousDelivery/Lab3-PerformanceTesting/README.md

    - Error rate (if any)

 ### 4.3 Save Results
-1. In View Results Tree, click "Save As" to save the results
+1. In View Results Tree, click "Configure", select "Save as XML" and "Save Sampler Data (XML)"
-2. Save as `homepage-test-results.xml`
+2. In the Filename input the path for the report and file to be savd as `homepage-test-results.xml`
+3. In JMeter GUI, click the green "Play" button again

 ## Practice Exercise
 1. Modify the Thread Group settings: